-It’s also a good idea to position yourself near a coffee shop or department store, where you can nip in for a bathroom break if needed.
+It’s also a good idea to position yourself near a coffee shop or department store, where you can run in for a bathroom break if needed.
 For younger kids, this can be crucial.
 No one wants to have to deal with potty emergencies during the parade.

 There is no secret, uncrowded place from which to watch.
-There is 2.5 miles of parade route for public viewing.
+There are 2.5 miles of parade route for public viewing.
 Many people agree that the best spot to watch the parade from is Columbus Circle.
-For an unobstructed view, stake out your spot around 6am, perhaps earlier.
+For an unobstructed view, stake out your spot around 6 am, perhaps earlier.
 The best thing is to know the parade route.